cyclone-project/data-erasure/README.md

 The kickstart file permits to create a very minimalistic CentOS 6.7 LiveCD that can be used on a cloud:
 - root access is not allowed
 - cloud-init package is installed, which create a "cloud-user" account
-- the "cloud-user" account can be used with the end user electronic key
+- the "cloud-user" account can be used with the end user electronic key to connect using ssh
 - the "cloud-user" account is a sudoer without password